joshfinnie/joshfinnie.com/src/pages/about.md

 ---

-I currently help develop PBS.org leading backend development and helping everywhere within the stack.
+I help develop <a href="https://pbs.org" target="_blank">PBS.org</a> leading backend development and helping everywhere up-and-down the stack.
 I am an experienced polyglot software engineer who’s specialties lie in building large-scale, complex APIs, interactive websites and internal tooling.
-I have over 10 years of software development experience ranging from the fast-paced world of startups to working on many different contracts with a small, independent team of developers.
+I have over 10 years of software development experience ranging from the fast-paced world of startups to working on different contracts with a small, independent team of developers.
 I have the expertise and ability to make your team better through my knowledge and experience and am excited to share.